Evaṁ me sutaṁ— ekaṁ samayaṁ bhagavā sāvatthiyaṁ viharati jetavane anāthapiṇḍikassa ārāme.

 Simile of a Water Snake

-Here, bhikkhus, some misguided persons thoroughly learn the Dhamma — discourses, mixed prose and verse, expositions, verses, inspired utterances, sayings, birth stories, marvelous accounts, and analytical texts.
+Here, bhikkhus, some misguided persons thoroughly learn the Dhamma — discourses, mixed prose and verse, expositions, verses, inspired utterances, sayings, birth stories, marvelous accounts, and questions-and-answers.
 Having thoroughly learned the Dhamma, they do not investigate the meaning of those teachings with wisdom.
 Not investigating the meaning with wisdom, they do not gain a reflective acceptance of them.
 They learn the Dhamma only for the sake of criticizing others and for winning in debates.
 They do not experience the purpose for which they learn the Dhamma.
 Those teachings, wrongly grasped, lead to their long-term harm and suffering.
 What is the reason for this?
 It is because of their wrong grasp of the teachings.

 Just as, bhikkhus, a man desiring a water snake, seeking a water snake, searching for a water snake, would see a large water snake.
 He would grasp it either by its coils or its tail.
 Then that water snake would turn back and bite his hand, his arm, or some other part of his body.
 Because of that, he would either die or experience death-like suffering.
 What is the reason for that?
 It is because of the wrong grasp of the water snake, bhikkhus.

-In the same way, bhikkhus, some misguided persons thoroughly learn the Dhamma — discourses, mixed prose and verse, expositions, verses, inspired utterances, sayings, birth stories, marvelous accounts, and analytical texts.
+In the same way, bhikkhus, some misguided persons thoroughly learn the Dhamma — discourses, mixed prose and verse, expositions, verses, inspired utterances, sayings, birth stories, marvelous accounts, and questions-and-answers.
 Having thoroughly learned the Dhamma, they do not investigate the meaning of those teachings with wisdom.
 Not investigating the meaning with wisdom, they do not gain a reflective acceptance of them.
 They learn the Dhamma only for the sake of criticizing others and for winning in debates.
 They do not experience the purpose for which they learn the Dhamma.
 Those teachings, wrongly grasped, lead to their long-term harm and suffering.
 What is the reason for this?
 It is because of their wrong grasp of the teachings.

-However, bhikkhus, some noble sons thoroughly learn the Dhamma — discourses, mixed prose and verse, expositions, verses, inspired utterances, sayings, birth stories, marvelous accounts, and analytical texts.
+However, bhikkhus, some noble sons thoroughly learn the Dhamma — discourses, mixed prose and verse, expositions, verses, inspired utterances, sayings, birth stories, marvelous accounts, and questions-and-answers.
 Having thoroughly learned the Dhamma, they investigate the meaning of those teachings with wisdom.
 Investigating the meaning with wisdom, they gain a reflective acceptance of them.
 They do not learn the Dhamma for the sake of criticizing others and for winning in debates.
 They experience the purpose for which they learn the Dhamma.
 Those teachings, rightly grasped, lead to their long-term welfare and happiness.
 What is the reason for that?
 It is because of their right grasp of the teachings, bhikkhus.

 Just as, bhikkhus, a man desiring a water snake, seeking a water snake, searching for a water snake, would see a large water snake.
 He would skillfully grasp it with a cleft stick.
 Having skillfully grasped it with a cleft stick, he would hold it firmly by the neck.
 Although that water snake might coil around his hand, his arm, or some other part of his body, he would not die or experience death-like suffering because of that.
 What is the reason for that?
 It is because of the right grasp of the water snake, bhikkhus.

-In the same way, bhikkhus, some noble sons thoroughly learn the Dhamma — discourses, mixed prose and verse, expositions, verses, inspired utterances, sayings, birth stories, marvelous accounts, and analytical texts.
+In the same way, bhikkhus, some noble sons thoroughly learn the Dhamma — discourses, mixed prose and verse, expositions, verses, inspired utterances, sayings, birth stories, marvelous accounts, and questions-and-answers.
 Having thoroughly learned the Dhamma, they investigate the meaning of those teachings with wisdom.
 Investigating the meaning with wisdom, they gain a reflective acceptance of them.
 They do not learn the Dhamma for the sake of criticizing others and for winning in debates.
 They experience the purpose for which they learn the Dhamma.
 Those teachings, rightly grasped, lead to their long-term welfare and happiness.
 What is the reason for that?
 It is because of their right grasp of the teachings, bhikkhus.

 Therefore, bhikkhus, if you understand the meaning of what I have spoken, you should retain it accordingly.
 And if you do not understand the meaning of what I have spoken, you should ask me about it, or those other experienced bhikkhus.